Technical Resume - The 2019 Guide to Technical Resumes (With Samples & technical resume Examples)

-Your work experience is the most important part of your resume.
+Your work experience is the most important part of your technical resume.
 Your work history reflects your skills as well as your ability to remain in a role for an extended period of time.

 In fact your work history is the best way to decide where your tech resume is headed.
-You may have to share your resume with companies that are looking for transferable skills, to ones you have to sell your brand and your identity, to ones who are looking at your accomplishments, to once which will test your keywords, or to ones with all the compulsions.
+You may have to share your technical resume with companies that are looking for transferable skills, to ones you have to sell your brand and your identity, to ones who are looking at your accomplishments, to ones which will test your keywords, or to ones with all the compulsions.

 We have noticed how everybody gets so much information all day long that they lose their common sense.

 So value your ethics and share your technical resume with the company that values similar ethics to maintain a sane and flexible work experience.